 Here's what happens between buyer click and delivered package:

-1. Buyer pays on eBay. eBay holds funds (new sellers face 21-day holds; established sellers get faster releases).
+- Buyer pays on eBay. eBay holds funds.
+New sellers typically face a payment hold period on their first transactions; established sellers with a clean performance record get faster releases.

-2. Printify receives the order automatically via the integration.
-Status: On hold until you click Approve in Printify, or 24 hours pass with auto-approve enabled.
+- Printify receives the order automatically.
+Status shows as On hold until you click Approve in Printify, or 24 hours pass if you've enabled auto-approve in your Printify store settings.

-4. Print provider ships.
-Tracking number flows back through Printify to eBay automatically. eBay's "estimated delivery" date in the buyer's account updates from the tracking event.
+- Print provider ships.
+The tracking number flows back through Printify to eBay automatically.
+The buyer's eBay account updates with the tracking event and estimated delivery date.

-5. Buyer receives the order.
-If late, lost, or damaged, the return policy you set during connect handles it — Printify will reprint at their cost if the issue is production-side; you eat the cost if it's a buyer-remorse return.
+- Buyer receives the order.
+If the item is late, lost, or damaged, the return policy set during your Printify onboarding governs the resolution.
+Printify will reprint at no cost to you if the issue is a production defect; buyer-remorse returns are your cost.

 What to track in the first 30 days